USATF Masters Outdoor Championships: Others

 "The Freeze" of the Atlanta Braves (Durann Dunn) competed at the 2022 Meet.

 Competitors Charles Allie and Rita Hanscom received the male and female masters international athlete of the year awards from the IAAF in 2013 and 2009, respectively.

 Several former National Football League (NFL) football players have competed at this meet.
 NFL pro bowler Billy "White Shoes" Johnson and star sprinter, ran at the 2004 meet.
 Others include Todd Christensen (2006), Henry Ellard (2014–2016), Willie Gault (2003), Fred Jackson (2019), and James Lofton (2001).

 Several notable individuals from politics have been involved with the Masters National Outdoor Track and Field Championship.

 Senator and ex-Stanford trackman Alan Cranston competed in the 100 yard dash at the 1969 meet.
 Massachusetts RRCA State Representative Stephen Viegas competed at the 2012 meet.
 In September 1970, Ken Carnine, winner of the 1970 discus throw and javelin throw events, was given the honor to present former President Richard Nixon a special medal for the President's support of Masters Track and Field competition.

 Chancellor of the University of California, Irvine, Daniel Aldrich, competed in several National Championships, with him remarking in the Los Angeles Times "My whole attitude about life and my general personal and physical characteristics are affected by my sports activities...but I’m certainly the best discus-throwing administrator in the country".
 A predecessor in his former position as Chancellor of University of California, Santa Barbara, Vernon Cheadle held several age records in the shot put.

 Judge John Dobroth won the high jump at the 2010 meet.

 Centenarians that have competed at this meet include Orville Rogers (age 100 in 2018) and Julia "Hurricane" Hawkins (age 101 in 2017).

 Masters world champion and world record holder, Nolan Shaheed is a world class trumpet player.
 Shaheed has played with Count Basie, Stevie Wonder, and Aretha Franklin.
 For Shaheed the running and music has benefited each other.

+American political historian Allan Lichtman won the 1979 3000 metres steeplechase championship in the age 30-35 category, running 11:06.1 as the only listed competitor in his age group.
+He also finished 6th in the 1500 m that year, running 4:17.48.
+In 2024, he produced a video with the New York Times re-enacting him running at a masters athletics meet while explaining his U.S. presidential prediction methodology.